openchange/openchange/python/mock/rest/README.md

 By default, server listens on http://127.0.0.1:5000

-If you have built the docs, default page is going to serve the help page for the API (convenien).
+If you have built the docs, default page is going to serve the help page for the API (convenient during development).

 TODO: